Nooner in Song

 By far the shining moment of last week's episode, though, was the late scene between Kurt and his dad.
 Mike O'Malley's achingly pitch-perfect portrayal of Mr. Hummell as a conflicted but loving father, a guy's guy searching for just the right honest, almost-unbelievably articulate words in having "the talk" with his gay son — and, believably, finding them, as a good man rose to the occasion — is, and I mean no hyperbole, to be counted among the best-written, best-performed sequences in television history.

 On that note...
 Glee resumes its run at 8 p.m.
 Tuesdays on Fox tomorrow night with New Directions' return trip to regionals.
 Since reviewing the pilot many moons ago,

 I've had a comprehensive, increasingly outdated follow-up lying around that I really should dust off and publish, but honestly by now you've decided to try Glee or not and you enjoy it for what it is or don't.
 Me, I'm tickled by enough of the series' stylistic smorgasbord to stick with it, maddening as it can be; then again, I get all happy on the rare occasions when channel-surfing with the car stereo turns up "Afternoon Delight".

-Related: Harmony and Irony • End Notes • Brittality
+Related: Harmony and Irony • Sing-Off, &c. • Brittality